Here’s one of the best loved recipes on the site—tomato pie! Perfect at the peak of summer tomato season.

 3 Sprinkle a layer of chopped onion over the bottom of your pre-baked pie crust shell.
 Spread the drained chopped tomatoes over the onions.
 Sprinkle the sliced basil over the tomatoes.

-4 In a medium bowl, mix together the grated cheese, mayonnaise, Tabasco, a sprinkling of salt and freshly ground black pepper.
+4 In a medium bowl, mix together the grated cheese, mayonnaise, Tabasco, a sprinkling of freshly ground black pepper.
 The mixture should be the consistency of a gooey snow ball.
 Spread the cheese mixture over the tomatoes.

 5 Place in oven and bake until browned and bubbly, anywhere from 25 to 45 minutes.